danielballan/personal-blog/content/posts/2020-11-25-soap-bubbles.md

 was disappointed by the results.
 According to bubble enthusiasts on the Internet, Dawn changed their formula in 1996, and there is no commercial detergent that produces as good a bubble solution as "Old Dawn" did.

-Modern Dawn is still better than any commercial alternatives, but it needs to be supplemented to get near the results we used to get by just adding water.
+Modern Dawn is still considered better than any commercial alternatives, but it needs to be supplemented to get near the results we used to get by just adding water.

+There are a confusing number of ways people suggest to do this.
 All the recipes I read involve specialized ingredients and multi-step procedures.
+The theories backing various recipes lack clear evidence, in part because the precise ingredients of the commercial detergents themselves are a trade secret and change over time.
+There does not seem to be any consensus on which approach works the best, and it's difficult for anyone to systematically test because results may depend on many variables, including weather.

-This is one of the simpler ones, in terms of ingredients and process, and it gives me results about as good as I remember from my childhood.
+This is one of the simpler recipes---in terms of ingredients and process---and it gives me results about as good as I remember from my childhood with Old Dawn.

 ## Ingredients